by Charles H. Burk

 “Boy, are we glad to see you!”
 Bob called.
 He’d been imagining a long night in a cold car with a pregnant wife, and his face fairly shone with relief.
 “Can you help us out?”

 “Of course,” Charlie assured them.
 “We’ll just go on up to the cabin and get some supplies, and we’ll be right back.”

 This was met with less than happy faces.
 Bob and Sandy were a bit reluctant to see their rescuers leave, but they took heart and watched the soon-to-be plumbers roar off up the mountain.

 Their faith was rewarded when Charlie returned not long thereafter, bearing half-inch copper tubing and a few hose clamps.
 He by-passed the heater and re-plumbed the hot water circuit so no more radiator water would be lost.
 Bob and Sandy wouldn’t have heat in the car, but they’d travel safely.

-Bob and Sandy headed downhill, back to civilization and a warm hotel room.
-They had known that giving aid in the mountains is a universal courtesy, but they were impressed that plumbing skills and supplies had turned up just when they were needed!
+Bob and Sandy headed downhill to civilization and a warm hotel room.
+They had known that giving aid in the mountains was a universal courtesy, but they were impressed that plumbing skills and supplies had turned up just when they were needed!

 Podcast: Play in new window | Download (Duration: 3:11 — 2.4MB)